-8.2 General:-
+8.2 General:

-- 1. As on 1.4.2015, 32 nos. of appeal petitions and one number review petition were pending and 107 nos, (104 appeal petitions + 3 review petitions) petitions, were admitted during 2015-16.
-Out of 140 petitions, 94 petitions (92 appeal petitions + 2 review petitions) have been disposed and 46 petitions (44 petitions + 2 review petitions) were pending as on 31.3.2016.
-The copies of the orders passed by the Ombudsman in respect of each case disposed have also been marked to Hon'ble TNERC for information. - 2.
-117 petitioners have filed their petition directly to Electricity Ombudsman without filing any petition before the respective CGRF.
-They were advised to approach the respective CGRF first and then file an appeal petition before the Electricity Ombudsman if they are not satisfied with the order of CGRF.
-147 nos, other petitions received were also forwarded to the licensee for taking necessary action.
-The licensee was also directed to intimate the action taken on the petition filed to the respective consumers.

-- 3 On an analysis of the appeal petition, disposed it is noted that a considerable number of petitions are filed for refund of the audit short fall amount claimed by the licensee due to defect in the meter.
-This type of issues could be avoided if the licensee take action to replace the defective meter then and there and adopted the average consumptions as laid in the Regulations for the meter defective period.
-Further, agriculture service related issues are also raised by the consumers. - In order to increase the awareness of the CGRF members about the rules and regulations, the Electricity Ombudsman has conducted an interactive session with the CGRF members as detailed below:
+- 1. 80 Petitioners have filed their petition directly to Electricity Ombudsman without filing any petition before the respective CGRF.
+They were advised to approach the CGRF and then file an appeal petition before the Electricity Ombudsman if they are not satisfied with the order of CGRF.
+Certain other petitions received were also forwarded to the licensee for taking necessary action.
+The licensee was also directed to intimate the action taken on the petition filed to the respective consumers. - 2.
+On an analysis of the appeal petition disposed, it is noted that a considerable number of petitions are filed for refund of the audit short fall amount claimed by the licensee due to defect in the meter.
+This type of issues could be avoided if the licensee take action to replace the defective meter then and there. - 3.
+In LTCT services the issues regarding non recording of one phase consumption due to missing of voltage in one phase, wrong adoption of multiplication factor, wrong phase association for a longer period have also come before the Electricity Ombudsman.
+As per CEA regulation, the meters are to be calibrated once in 5 years.
+Further, the licensee's officers have to inspect the services periodically as per the procedures in vogue.
+Had the above been followed, the above mentioned issues would not have arisen at all. - 4.
+There are cases seeking refund of the balance deposit available in agreement terminated/closed temporary services which are pending for a long time.
+To avoid such grievances in future, the licensee may direct their officers to refund the balance deposit amount available within the time stipulated in the regulation. - 5.
+In order to share the knowledge and experience with the CGRF members, interactive sessions were conducted as detailed below:

 SI.
+No Region Date Place

+(i) Chennai Region/North : 11.11.2016 Chennai

+Chennai Region/South &

+Vellore Region

+(ii) Madurai Region & : 2.12.2016 Madurai

+. , Tirunelveli Region

-No Region Date Place (i) Chennai Region/North : 29.9.2015 Chennai Chennai Region/South & Vellore Region (ii) Madurai & Tirunelveli Regions : 16.10.2015 Madurai (iii) Trichy & Villupuram Regions : 23.11.2015 Trichy (iv) Coimbatore Region & Erode Region : 28.11.2015 Coimbatore
+(iii) Trichy Region & Villupuram Regions : 20.01.2017 Trichy (iv) Coimbatore Region & Erode Region : 17.02.2017 Coimbatore